 A universal solution for solar roofs

 Click-on® technology allows solar roofs to be installed in residential and commercial sloped rooftops, carports, façades and PVC and steel halls.
 It’s even possible to combine colorful PV modules with Click-on® framing kit to deliver various combinations alongside the full black solar roof experience, providing architects and city planners with a viable alternative to conventional solutions.

 Planning and quoting a roofing project require various old school tools and data for validation, often onsite visits and labor intensive checks.
 This is why a digital toolset using smart algorithms, geolocation and satellite data for automated layout planning, quoting and production management is needed in parallel with scalable and affordable solar solutions.
 Solarstone customers and resellers can make use of an online calculator and layout planning to make a moderately complicated solar project less complex.
 For architects and planners, digital twins or 3D BIM models of the roofs exist, making solar roof designing convenient.

-Besides full solar roofs, Solarstone also offers tile interlocking solar modules.
+Besides Solar Full Roof™, Solarstone also offers tile interlocking solar modules, Solar Tiled Roof™.
 One panel replaces exactly six roof tiles and interlocks with any concrete or clay tile.
 Two different size and output modules of 90W and 108W are available to match with a comprehensive selection of roof tiles available on the market.
 Perfect for new-builds or renovation projects with tiled roofs.
 The elegant and sleek design of the solar modules complements the natural design of the house.
-While solar modules combined with Click-on are bought from Tier 1 manufacturers, tiled roof modules are made in Estonia by Solarstone.
+While solar modules combined with Click-on® are bought from Tier 1 manufacturers, Solar Tiled Roof™ modules are made in Estonia by Solarstone.